 More precisely, given a Hopf algebra $H$ with bijective antipode, an appropriate Hopf ideal $J$, and a principal $H$-comodule algebra $P$, we claim that:

-{\sc Theorem} {\em There exists an ideal $I\subseteq P$ such that $P/I$ is a piecewise trivial principal $H/J$-comodule algebra if and only if there exists a piecewise trivialisation of $P$ (with respect to the same covering) such that all the associated transition functions anihilate $J$ and its associated action on the algebras covering the subalgebra of coaction invariants is trivial.}
+{\sc Theorem} {\em There exists an ideal $I\subseteq P$ such that $P/I$ is a piecewise-trivial principal $H/J$-comodule algebra if and only if there exists a piecewise trivialisation of $P$ (with respect to the same covering) such that all the associated transition functions anihilate $J$, and its associated actions of $J$ on the algebras covering the subalgebra of coaction invariants are trivial.}

-Our main tool in proving this result is the Hopf-Galois Reduction Theorem \cite{s-p99,g-r99,qsng} establishing the equivalence of reduction ideals $I$ and appropriate equivariant algebra homomorphism.
-The latter have a geometric meaning of global sections of the fibre bundle associated to a principal $G$-bundle via the canonical action $G\times G/G'\rightarrow G/G'$, where $G'$ is a reducing subgroup of $G$.
-They turn out to be far more manageable than reduction ideals.